studybreak/jade-browser/README.md

 ## Features

   * Jade templates are served as compiled functions.
-		* either as middleware or cached and served from a public directory
+		* either as middleware or pre-cached and served from a public directory
     * removes browser compatibility issues
     * increases speed of template execution
     * reduces file transfer size